 The period between the end of the 19th century and the end of the 20th century is a timeframe whose events, images, and words resonate with our experience of the world now.
 Wars, political decisions, industrialization, globalization, and the emergence of what we call "modern" life in the West-all affect our present.
 Themes like "War and Peace," "Art as Social Protest," "Revolution" are chosen as a way of studying the work of American and European artists, playwrights, and writers who lived and worked during this time.
 1 c.u.
-Prerequisite: WRT 107 with a final grade of C-or better.
+Prerequisite: WRT 107 with a final grade of C-or better and either one 200-level literature class with a grade of C or better or consent of Instructor.

-CAT 314 LEVEL DESIGN II
+CAT 314 LEVEL DESIGN II\